-One particularly annoying and disabling syndrome that plagues runners, walkers and stair climbers alike is chondromalacia patella or patellofemoral pain.
-It is usually described as a dull ache in the front of the knee, where the knee cap (also known as the patella) sits.
-It is often felt while walking up or down stairs, squatting or kneeling.
-Interestingly, it can tend to disappear while doing the running, walking or biking that brought it about in the first place.
+If you are a runner, walker, or stair-climber and you have a dull ache in the front of your knee, you may have a syndrome known as chondromalacia patella or patellofemoral pain.
+This pain is often felt while walking up or down stairs, squatting, or kneeling.
+Oddly, it can disappear while doing the running, walking, or biking that brought it about in the first place.

-Another important point is that you should not try to make this diagnosis by yourself.
-If you are experiencing significant knee pain, see your primary care provider as soon as possible.
-Other, more serious causes of knee pain will need to be ruled out such as arthritis, gout, or a sprain.
-Once a diagnosis is made, you and your doctor can come up with a plan that is best suited for your situation.
+Because there are many different reasons for knee pain, it is important that you do not try to make a diagnosis by yourself.
+If you are experiencing significant knee pain, you should see your primary care provider as soon as possible.
+Other, more serious causes of knee pain will need to be ruled out, such as arthritis, gout, or a sprain.
+Whatever the cause of your pain, your doctor will be able to create a care plan that is specific to your needs.